temporalio/documentation/README.md

 The @temporalio/education team tries to review GitHub issues and pull requests on a regular schedule.

-When we merge your Pull Request, a new build automatically occurs and your changes publish to [https://docs.temporal.io](https://docs.temporal.io/).
+When we merge your pull request, a new build automatically occurs and your changes publish to [https://docs.temporal.io](https://docs.temporal.io/).

 #### Assembly Workflow merge conflicts

 Run the Assembly Workflow to fix any merge conflict in ASSEMBLY_REPORT.md and any generated guides in the `/docs` directory.

-Restart your Worker after merging main and before running Assembly again.
+Restart your Worker after merging `main` into your branch and before running Assembly again.

 ### How to preview the site locally